genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/11_tooling/02_intellij-plugin.md

 ![Genesis Install](/img/plugin-resourcedaemon.png)

-4. Once the Resource daemon starts, you can start the processes you wish to have running.
+4. Once the Resource daemon has started, you can start the processes you wish to have running.

 ## Loading data into the application